Rep. George Santos faces federal criminal charge

 Critics have also questioned how he raised and spent hundreds of thousands of dollars for his political campaign.

-Phone calls to Santos's congressional offices and to his attorney went unanswered Tuesday evening.
+Phone calls to Santos' congressional offices and to his attorney went unanswered Tuesday evening.
 Santos also hasn't commented on Twitter.

-Speaking to reporters at the White House on Tuesday, House Speaker Kevin McCarthy declined to say whether he would move to push Santos from office.
+Speaking to reporters at the White House on Tuesday, House Speaker Kevin McCarthy, R-Calif., declined to say whether he would move to push Santos from office.

 "I'll look at the charges," McCarthy said.